 What are goals?

 A goal is a specific amount of money you would like to receive each month – let’s say 100 euros.
 Each goal comes with an intention, for example: if you manage to reach your goal of earning 100 euros per month, you promise to offer your members an additional monthly blog article.
-A goal can only be defined as an amount of money, You can only define a goal as an amount of money, not as a number of members.
+You can only define a goal as an amount of money, not as a number of members.

 You’ll reach your goal if enough people support you.
 For example, in order to reach 100 euros you would need to collect 20 members who each support you every month with a five euro plan.